-- 2.8 Unsocial hours payments will be worked out using basic salary.
+- 2.4 This agreement will not apply to ambulance staff who are employed by ambulance organisations or other organisations in England and Northern Ireland.
+These are staff who would have been subject to the provisions of the Ambulance Whitley Council had they been employed on Whitley contracts before Agenda for Change.
+10 They will continue to receive unsocial hours payments in accordance with annex 5 and annex 6.
+All other staff in ambulance organisations in England and Northern Ireland will move to the system in annexes 5 and 6 by 1 April 2011.
+The transitional arrangements will be worked out in partnership in ambulance organisations. - 2.5 The arrangements which will apply to ambulance staff in Scotland and Wales will be discussed and agreed in partnership in each country. - 2.6 The standard hours of work are set out in paragraph 10.1. - 2.7 Staff will receive an unsocial hours payment for their work in standard hours which is done at the times shown in Table 2(a). - 2.8 Unsocial hours payments will be worked out using basic salary.
 This will include any long term recruitment and retention premiums.
-It will not include short-term recruitment and retention premiums, high cost area supplements or any other payment. - 2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and Section 3 will apply.
-Paragraphs 2.26 to 2.28 in this Section and Annex A3 set out the arrangements for on-call and other extended service cover.
+It will not include short-term recruitment and retention premiums, high cost area supplements or any other payment. - 2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and section 3 will apply.
+Paragraphs 2.26 to 2.28 in this section and annex 29 set out the arrangements for on-call and other extended service cover.
 Staff cannot receive unsocial hours payments and payments for on-call and other extended service cover for the same hours of work.